You're invited! Come any Sunday at 10:00 a.m. to be a part of the warmth, family, and friendship that defines worship at FPC.

 Presbyterian Women • Birthday Offering • Blanket Project • Living Waters for the World • Presbyterian Children's Home

 Connections • Peacemaking Offering • One Great Hour of Sharing • Pentecost Offering • Christmas Joy Offering • Living Waters for the World • Heifer Project • CROP Walk for Hunger

-Our Moms' Group (currently called MOPS for Mothers of Preschoolers) is open to all moms who want to come and enjoy some "mom time" together!
+Our MOMS Club is open to all moms who want to come and enjoy some "mom time" together!
 We typically meet on the first Mondays, September through May.
 Free childcare is provided for children ages birth through preschool.